ricsanfre/pi-cluster/docs/_docs/pimaster.md

 As OS for `pimaster` a Ubuntu 20.04 LTS server will be used.

+{{site.data.alerts.important}}

-> **NOTE**: This server, **pimaster**, can be automatically provisioned from ubuntu cloud image using the script in this [repository](https://github.com/ricsanfre/ubuntu-cloud-vbox)
+This server, `pimaster`, can be automatically provisioned as a Virtual Box VM in a Windows Laptop using a ubuntu cloud image using the procedure described other of my GitHub repositories, [ubuntu-clod-vbox](https://github.com/ricsanfre/ubuntu-cloud-vbox)

->
-> Using that provisioning script a cloud-init user-data booting file can be created to automate the installation tasks of all component needed (Docker, Vagrant, KVM, Ansible, etc.).
+Using that provisioning script a cloud-init user-data booting file can be created to automate the installation tasks of all component needed (Docker, Vagrant, KVM, Ansible, etc.).
 Check this [template](https://github.com/ricsanfre/ubuntu-cloud-vbox/blob/master/templates/user-data-dev-server.yml) as an example.

+{{site.data.alerts.end}}

 ## Installing Docker